Bloodhound Breed Summary

 Obedient, Affectionate, Loving, Gentle and Stubborn

-These doggies are extremely large in size and have highly skilled noses and a strong ability to track down prey over long distances!
-They are very noble-looking and also make really good search and rescue doggies as well!
+These dogs are extremely large in size and have highly skilled noses and a strong ability to track down prey over long distances!
+They are very noble-looking and also make really good search and rescue dogs!

 Fun Fact: These guys can track a scent that's over 300 hours old!